elcinertugrul/hydra/@it_Tracing_Open_Street_Map/README.md

 ### Description
 @it_OSM components for tracing 2D and 3D data into GH/Rhino.
-Set Rhino units as meter prior to run RH.
+Set Rhino units as meter prior to run GH.

 This file has been submitted by [elcinertugrul](https://github.com/elcinertugrul)